core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 --- abstract

-Group communication with the Constrained Application Protocol (CoAP) can be secured end-to-end using Group OSCORE, also across untrusted intermediary proxies.
+Group communication with the Constrained Application Protocol (CoAP) can be secured end-to-end using Group Object Security for Constrained RESTful Environments (Group OSCORE), also across untrusted intermediary proxies.
 However, this sidesteps the proxies' abilities to cache responses from the origin server(s).
 This specification restores cachability of protected responses at proxies, by introducing consensus requests which any client in a group can send to one server or multiple servers in the same group.

 --- middle

 # Introduction {#introduction}

 The Constrained Application Protocol (CoAP) {{RFC7252}} supports also group communication, for instance over UDP and IP multicast {{I-D.ietf-core-groupcomm-bis}}.
-In a group communication environment, exchanged messages can be secured end-to-end by using Group Object Security for Constrained RESTful Environment (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}}.
+In a group communication environment, exchanged messages can be secured end-to-end by using Group Object Security for Constrained RESTful Environments (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}}.

 Requests and responses protected with the group mode of Group OSCORE can be read by all group members, i.e. not only by the intended recipient(s), thus achieving group-level confidentiality.